sqlalchemy-filterset/sqlalchemy-filterset/docs/examples/fastapi.md

 In conclusion, this example demonstrates how to use the `sqlalchemy-filterset` library with `FastAPI` and `SQLAlchemy`.
 It shows the structure of an application that uses this library, including the creation of a `FastAPI` application, models, schemas, and filters.
-The example also includes usage of various filters such as `InFilter`, `RangeFilter`, and `OrderingFilter` to filter data from the database.
+The example also includes the usage of various filters such as `InFilter`, `RangeFilter`, and `OrderingFilter` to filter data from the database.
 The example also demonstrates the use of `RelationJoinStrategy` to filter data from related models.